alexanderholyk/toxic_comment_moderation/README.md

   - Option B (Advanced): A React-based interface.

 - The frontend should allow a user to send data to your FastAPI backend and see the model's prediction.

+Here we implement a Streamlit dashboard.
+First make sure the backend is up:

+`uvicorn src.api.main:app --reload --port 8000`

+Then start the streamlit interface:

+`streamlit run streamlit_app/app.py`

+In this interface, you can enter a test comment, and adjust the decision threshold (which defaults to 0.5).
+It gives a bar graph showing the confidence for each label and mark the result correct or incorrect.
+If incorrect, you can adjust the correct labels and submit the correction, which will be logged.
+To check this log, you can run a query:

+`psql "postgresql://mod_user:this_is_my_password@moderation-pg.c6jskwc2m750.us-east-1.rds.amazonaws.com:5432/moderation" -c "SELECT id, request_id, correct, true_labels, notes, created_at FROM feedback ORDER BY created_at DESC LIMIT 5;"`

+You can cross-check which prediction the feedback refers to with:

+`psql "postgresql://mod_user:this_is_my_password@moderation-pg.c6jskwc2m750.us-east-1.rds.amazonaws.com:5432/moderation" -c "SELECT request_id, comment_text, labels, created_at FROM prediction_logs WHERE request_id IN (SELECT request_id FROM feedback ORDER BY created_at DESC LIMIT 5);"`

 #### 3.2.
 Model Monitoring Dashboard: